 Memorial Service will be 11 AM, Friday, January 10th at Nidaros Lutheran Church of rural Clitherall.
 Visitation will be Thursday from 5 to 7 PM, with a 6:30 PM Prayer Service, at Glende-Nilson Funeral Home in Battle Lake and one hour prior to the service at the church.

 Arrangements with Glende-Nilson Funeral Home of Battle Lake.

-To plant a tree in memory of Gregory Wilfred Meers, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Gregory Wilfred Meers, please visit our Tree Store.